 (a) If on the Closing Date, the Seller has tendered performance of all of its obligations under this Agreement, but the Buyer has failed to tender (i) the Purchase Price following [Capacity Testing] or (ii) the Interim Purchase Price when the conditions contemplated in Section 1(b) and/or [Section 21] exist, the Seller may pursue all remedies available to it in law or in equity, including those remedies specifically set forth herein.
 If on the Closing Date, the Buyer has tendered performance of all of its obligations under this Agreement, but the Seller has failed to tender performance of its obligations to the Buyer under this Agreement, the Buyer may pursue all remedies available to it in law or in equity, including those remedies specifically set forth herein.

-(b) Should any claims arising out of (i) the acts or omissions of the Seller relative to the Vessels occurring prior to the Closing Date or (ii) the breach of this Agreement regardless of when occurring, be made at any time against any of the Vessels or the Buyer or its successors and assigns, the Seller hereby undertakes to protect, defend and indemnify the Buyer and its successors and assigns against such claims, including, without limitation, any penalty, interest and reasonable attorneys' fees and other costs, which may be incurred by the Buyer in connection with defending against such claims.
-The Buyer hereby undertakes to protect, defend and indemnify the Seller or its successors and assigns against any claims, including, without limitation, any penalty, interest and reasonable attorneys' fees and other costs, which may be incurred by the Seller in connection with defending against any claims based (i) on any action relative to the Vessels occurring after the Closing Date or (ii) the breach of this Agreement regardless of when occurring.
+(b) Should any claims arising out of the acts or omissions of the Seller relative to the Vessels occurring prior to the Closing Date be made at any time against any of the Vessels or the Buyer or its successors and assigns, the Seller hereby undertakes to protect, defend and indemnify the Buyer and its successors and assigns against such claims, including, without limitation, any penalty, interest and reasonable attorneys' fees and other costs, which may be incurred by the Buyer in connection with defending against such claims.
+The Buyer hereby undertakes to protect, defend and indemnify the Seller or its successors and assigns against any claims, including, without limitation, any penalty, interest and reasonable attorneys' fees and other costs, which may be incurred by the Seller in connection with defending against any claims based on any action relative to the Vessels occurring after the Closing Date .

-(c) Except as provided in the remaining clauses of this sentence, neither party shall be liable to the other party for special, indirect or consequential damages that are not specifically provided for in this Agreement, including, without limitation, loss of profit or business interruption, however they may be caused; provided that, the foregoing shall not relieve Seller of its obligation to indemnify and hold Buyer harmless, pursuant to Section 6(a) for the amount of any costs, delay damages, penalties, or other charges (regardless of whether characterized as special, indirect or consequential) that Buyer may incur or owe to the Long Island Power Company d/b/a LIPA (“LIPA”), its affiliates, agents or to any third party on account of Seller’s breach of this Agreement up to a total amount of [USD _________]; provided, further, that if Buyer elects to recover delay damages under Section 4(b) above, any amounts collectible by Buyer under the preceding clause shall be net of delay damages actually paid; [Add the following Seller’s maximum liability clause if that is the Business Deal] [and finally provided, that Seller's aggregate liability for all damages and indemnity obligations arising out of or resulting from this Agreement shall not exceed the Purchase Price.]
+(c) Except as provided in the remaining clauses of this sentence, neither party shall be liable to the other party for special, indirect or consequential damages that are not specifically provided for in this Agreement, including, without limitation, loss of profit or business interruption, however they may be caused; provided that, the foregoing shall not relieve Seller of its obligation to indemnify and hold Buyer harmless, for the amount of any costs, delay damages, penalties, or other charges (regardless of whether characterized as special, indirect or consequential) that Buyer may incur or owe to the Long Island Power Company d/b/a LIPA (“LIPA”), its affiliates, agents or to any third party on account of Seller’s breach of this Agreement up to a total amount of [USD _________]; provided, further, that if Buyer elects to recover delay damages under Section 4(b) above, any amounts collectible by Buyer under the preceding clause shall be net of delay damages actually paid; [and finally provided, that Seller's aggregate liability for all damages and indemnity obligations arising out of or resulting from this Agreement shall not exceed the Purchase Price.]